yashagw/cranedb/README.md

 # CraneDB

-A relational database implementation written in Go, built by following the principles and concepts from the "Database Design and Implementation" book.
+A relational database implementation written in Go.
+While the initial design follows the principles and concepts from the "Database Design and Implementation" book, it has been significantly enhanced with advanced features like ARIES recovery, fuzzy checkpointing, and more.

 ## About